-(Right below: The venerable Edinburgh Castle dominates the city from its position on the summit of Castle Hill. - photograph from 2011)
+(Right: The venerable Edinburgh Castle dominates the city from its position on the summit of Castle Hill. - photograph from 2011)

-Some three months later, on May 11, and some seven weeks into spring - although in Scotland there was apparently still snow - the entire Newfoundland unit - by now 'A' and 'B' Companies re-enforced by 'C', 'D', and 'E' - was ordered moved from the Scottish capital to Stobs Camp, all under canvas and south-eastwards of Edinburgh, in the vicinity of the town of Hawick.
+Some three months later, on May 11, and some seven weeks into spring - although in Scotland there was apparently still snow - the entire Newfoundland unit - by now, 'A' and 'B' Companies re-enforced by 'C', 'D', and 'E' - was ordered moved from the Scottish capital to Stobs Camp, all under canvas and south-eastwards of Edinburgh, in the vicinity of the town of Hawick and where he received promotion to the rank of lance corporal.

 It was to be at Stobs Camp that the Newfoundland contingent received the reenforcements from home - 'F' Company which arrived on July 10, 1915 - that would bring its numbers up to that of British Army establishment battalion strength.
-The now-formed 1st Battalion of the Newfoundland Regiment was thus rendered ready to be ordered on 'active service'.
+The now-formed 1st Battalion of the Newfoundland Regiment was thus rendered eligible to be ordered on 'active service'.